Score-based Generative Diffusion Models for Social Recommendations: Experiment

 \subsection{Overall Performance}

 We evaluate the recommendation performance of all baselines and our proposed approach SGSR.
-Table \ref{OverallPerfromance} summarizes the Recall and NDCG score across the Ciao, Epinions, and Dianping datasets.
+Table \ref{OverallPerfromance} summarizes the Recall and NDCG score across the Ciao, Epinions, and Dianping datasets, while Table \ref{Perfromance} demonstrates varying top-$K$ performance on the Epinions datasets, specifically evaluating social recommendation modes and graph denoising methods.
 Our main findings include: \begin{itemize}[leftmargin=*] \item SGSR consistently outperforms all baseline methods, demonstrating significant improvements across all datasets.
 Notably, on the Ciao dataset, SGSR achieves a 5.49{\%} improvement over the top-performing baseline.
 This substantial performance gain highlights the effectiveness of addressing low homophily challenges from a generative perspective.
-In particular, the classifier-free SGM used in SGSR effectively generates collaborative-consistent social representations, which significantly contributes to its superior performance. \item In most cases, social denoising methods surpass the GNN-based social recommendation that directly utilizes the raw social graph.
+In particular, the classifier-free SGM used in SGSR effectively generates collaborative-consistent social representations, which significantly contributes to its superior performance.

+\item In most cases, social denoising methods surpass the GNN-based social recommendation that directly utilizes the raw social graph.
 This observation underscores the importance of addressing the challenge of low social homophily.
+While generative denoising methods obtain similar performance to graph editing techniques, SGSR shows improved performance over both.
+This performance gap is likely rooted in: (1) reliance on simple, handcrafted similarity metrics and restricted editing scope of graph editing methods, and (2) the inherent limitations of generative paradigms and their training paradigms in the context of social recommendation.

-However, the performance of these social recommendation methods is sub-optimal compared with the proposed SGSR, likely due to their reliance on simple, handcrafted similarity metrics and the restricted scope of rewired edges. \item Incorporating social information typically enhances the recommendation performance of both GNN-based models and diffusion-based approaches.
+\item Incorporating social information typically enhances the recommendation performance of both GNN-based models and diffusion-based approaches.
 However, the performance of DiffNet and DreamRec+ degrades when social networks are integrated.
-This suggests the presence of low social homophily and indicates the necessity to filter out redundant information from social relations. \item Diffusion-based methods underperform most vanilla social recommendation models.
+This suggests the presence of low social homophily and indicates the necessity to filter out redundant information from social relations.

+\item Diffusion-based methods exhibit performance comparable to graph-based recommendation models, highlighting the promising potential of diffusion algorithms for recommendation tasks.
+Nevertheless, these methods still generally trail behind most vanilla social recommendation approaches.
 This observation indicates that existing diffusion models for recommendation cannot be simply adapted to the social recommendation task, necessitating the need to address the unique challenges in developing a diffusion-based recommender model for social recommendations. \end{itemize}